SysKitTeam/docs-point/requirements/permission-requirements.md

 ---
 description: >-
-  This article discusses permission requirements that are necessary to deploy and use SysKit Point successfully.
+  This article discusses the permission requirements necessary to run SysKit Point successfully.
 ---

 # Permission Requirements